jpsheehan/tetris/README.md

   - I think it needs to accept your first input, then wait a little bit before being sensitive
   - At the moment it is just sensitive
 - [x] Add a way to pause the game (think about blurring the stack)
 - [ ] Display a Win/Lose screen with the final score.
-Offer to let the user type their initials here.
+Offer to let the user type their initials here (for high score if neccessary).

 ### Fluff
 - [x] Add a countdown before starting